 The success of our broadcast stations depends significantly upon their audience ratings and their share of the overall advertising revenue within their markets.
 The radio and television broadcasting industries are highly competitive businesses.
-Each of our radio stations compete with both Spanish-language and English-language radio stations in their market, as well as other media, such as newspapers, broadcast television, cable television, the Internet, magazines, outdoor advertising, satellite radio, and transit advertising.
-Our television operations compete for viewers and revenue with both Spanish-language and English-language television stations in our local markets, as well as nationally broadcast television operations, cable television, the Internet and other video media.
+Each of our radio stations compete with both Spanish-language and English-language radio stations in their market, as well as other media, such as newspapers, broadcast television, cable television, interactive, magazines, outdoor advertising, satellite radio, and transit advertising.
+Our television operations compete for viewers and revenue with both Spanish-language and English-language television stations in our local markets, as well as nationally broadcast television operations, cable television, interactive and other video media.

-Several of the broadcast stations with which we compete are subsidiaries of larger national or regional companies that may have substantially greater financial resources than we do.
+Several of the broadcast stations with which we compete are subsidiaries of larger national or regional companies that have substantially greater financial resources than we do and may not be undergoing a recapitalization strategy, such as the one we are pursuing.
 Factors which are material to our competitive position include:

-- management experience; - talent and popularity of on-air personalities and television show hosts and actors; - audience ratings and our broadcast stations' rank in their markets; - sales talent and experience; - signal strength and frequency; and - audience demographics, including the nature of the Spanish-language market targeted by a particular station.
+- management experience; - talent and popularity of on-air personalities and television show hosts and actors; - audience ratings, impressions, and our broadcast stations' rank in their markets; - sales talent and experience; - signal strength and frequency; and - audience demographics, including the nature of the Spanish-language market targeted by a particular station.

 Although the broadcast industry is highly competitive, some barriers to entry do exist.
 These barriers can be mitigated to some extent by changing existing broadcast station formats and programming and upgrading power, among other actions.
-The operation of a broadcast station requires a license or other authorization from the Federal Communications Commission (the "FCC").
+The operation of a broadcast station requires a license or other authorization from the FCC.
 The number of AM radio stations that can operate in a given market is limited by the availability of AM radio spectrum in the market.
 The number of FM radio stations and television stations that can operate in a given market is limited by the availability of those frequencies allotted by the FCC to communities in such market.
 In addition, the FCC's multiple ownership rules regulate the number of stations that may be owned and controlled by a single entity in a given market.
 For a discussion of FCC regulation, see "Federal Regulation of Radio and Television Broadcasting" below.